Heatwave halts Australian Open tennis matches

 Melbourne resident James Hickey told the BBC: "The past couple of nights have been insanely hot."

 "In my suburb of Brunswick we lost power for about three hours on Tuesday night because it was so hot.
-The traffic lights were out, nobody could run their air conditioning or watch TV."'A thousand fires'
+The traffic lights were out, nobody could run their air conditioning or watch TV."

 Meanwhile, an interim report from the Climate Council said the number of heatwaves in Australia was "projected to increase significantly."